 Meanwhile our events for health and social care students encourage a collaborative attitude, so that whether they are embarking on a career in pharmacy, podiatry, social work or medicine, they learn to collaborate both with those they treat and other healthcare professionals – rather than concentrating only on one narrow specialism.

 Everyone is welcome at our lectures and events which give access to the best new ideas in health, out of the horse’s mouth.
-Our Healthmakers Council talks with the wisdom of experience on navigating the healthcare system to get the care we all need, and involved in every aspect of the College management.
+We make sure that expert patients and carers are part of the mix of speakers, alongside healthcare professionals.

 It’s a complex picture, but it’s one that has the power to address how we live our whole lives, from the workplace to the park, the supermarket to our home lives.
 It will gain power not primarily through legislation or even money, but through individuals feeling empowered to join the conversation about what works best in healthcare.